 Due to the nature of the Windows operating environment, most applications can not stop the operation of the system in an acceptable manner.
-My-T-Pen actually does send the proper Windows Keyboard Events, but most applications ignore this key.
+OnScreen with CrossScanner actually does send the proper Windows Keyboard Events, but most applications ignore this key.